 A joint study conducted by Oxford University and Deloitte predicts that 850,000 jobs will be lost due to automation, redundancy or disintermediation.

 The first company to have started the trend in India is Cognizant where it is likely to layoff 6000-10,000 of its non-performing, redundant employees.
-These layoffs are a part of appraisal process ever since digitisation and automation have become the latest trend.
+These layoffs are a part of the appraisal process ever since digitization and automation have become the latest trend.

 Likely to follow suit in terms of layoffs are companies like Infosys, Wipro and TCS says a news report from Hindustan Times.

-On a brighter note, a unique research conducted by The Future of Jobs by World Economic Forum states that globally, 2.1 million jobs will be created to fit in the needs of specialised jobs in the field of engineering, architecture and computers.
+On a brighter note, unique research conducted by The Future of Jobs by World Economic Forum states that globally, 2.1 million jobs will be created to fit in the needs of specialized jobs in the field of engineering, architecture, and computers.